The FTSE 100 ended the week 406.37 points at 6,316.39.

 Positive news flow on a Covid-19 vaccine is likely to boost risky assets further, Goldman Sachs said in a note on Tuesday, but in contrast to the initial US election relief, it has the potential to drive global growth expectations higher alongside lower uncertainty on the recovery.

-Important Legal Notice about News Sources: Pilling and Co Stockbrokers Ltd. is not responsible for the content or accuracy of third party news articles and we may not share the views of the author.
+Important Legal Notice about News Sources: Pilling and Co Stockbrokers Ltd. is not responsible for the content or accuracy of third party news and we may not share the views of the author or publisher.
 We provide third party news for your convenience and information only and make no representation or endorsement whatsoever and hereby exclude all liability for any loss or damage that may be incurred by you as a result of your access or use.
 Please note that third party content may be subject to terms and conditions imposed by the third party owner of that content.